Who Are We?

 Third, we are from the Congregational tradition.
 We believe that God speaks to all of us, if we choose to listen.
 That means that each person should have a voice in the life of the church.
 The decisions of the church are not made by a hierarchy, but by the people.
 The policies of the church are formed by meetings of the church members and by the committees of the church, which include the Deacons, the Trustees, the Christian Education Committee, the Mission and Outreach Committee, and the Church Council.

 Fourth, we are a diverse people.
 We come from varied backgrounds.
-We also have different religious roots, with a good number coming from the Roman Catholic tradition.
+We also have different religious roots.
 There is strength in our diversity as we serve together.

 Our Sunday morning worship is held at 9:30 AM year-round.
 The sacrament of Communion is celebrated on the first Sunday of the month.
 Our Communion Table is open to all that seek to follow Jesus.
 We receive Communion by the intinction method, in which each worshiper dips a piece of the bread into the cup and consumes both together.
 Special worship services are held for Maundy Thursday, Easter Sunrise and Christmas Eve.